metaplex-foundation/docs/docs/01-programs/02-candy-machine/05-candy-guards.md

 ## Creating a Candy Machine with guards

 So far, the Candy Machine we created did not have any guards enabled.
-Now that we know all the guards available to us, let’s see how we can set up a new Candy Machines with some guards enabled.
+Now that we know all the guards available to us, let’s see how we can set up new Candy Machines with some guards enabled.

 The concrete implementation will depend on which SDK you are using (see below) but the main idea is that you enable guards by providing their required settings.
 Any guard that has not been set up will be disabled.